NPU Allocation

 Rebellions Scalable Design (RSD) is a technology that enables efficient management and utilization of multiple RBLN NPUs.
 RSD provides:

-• Fault Isolation: Separate groups ensure that issues in one group don't affect others
+- Fault Isolation: Separate groups prevent issues in one group from impacting others

-All RBLN NPUs, whether used individually or in multi-NPU configurations, operate through the RSD.
-This means that even single NPU containers benefit from RSD's management capabilities.
+All RBLN NPUs operate through RSD, whether used individually or in multi-NPU configurations.
+This means that even a single NPU container benefits from RSD's management capabilities.

 Note